 The people just kept on coming in, a good chunk of them in cosplay.
 Lots of families with kids in tow and people of all ages and description.
 All of them excited to be part of this first ever of its kind in Wenatchee event.

 I have to give the organizers, staffers and volunteers credit.
-I have never vended at a better run first year con ever.
-Not a single glitch complicated our day, the event ran like a well oil machine and put some more established cons I have attended to complete shame.
+I have never vended at a better run first-year con, ever.
+Not a single glitch complicated our day, the event ran like a well-oiled machine and put some more established cons I have attended to complete shame.
 As busy as it was it ran like a dream.
 Kudos to all involved in pulling this off.
-The plan is to expand it into a two day event next year and we will definitely be there.
+The plan is to expand it into a two-day event next year and we will definitely be there.

 Five Bananas for this excellent new addition to our con circuit!
 Wen-Con, you rock!